Local Government Reorganisation

 To help get the best outcome for our residents we are working in partnership with all the other councils.

-Leaders and chief executives from councils across Cambridgeshire and Peterborough have met on several occasions to discuss how each local authority will work together to progress any final proposals for LGR.
+Leaders and chief executives from councils across Cambridgeshire and Peterborough regularly meet to discuss how each local authority will work together to progress any final proposals for LGR.

 Special Council meeting on Thursday 20 March 2025